 The Stanley S. Lane Basketball powered by Camp Twelve Trails is an annual tradition in our youth sports program here at the Riverdale Y. Following the USA Basketball Youth Guidelines, our Riverdale Y staff and coaches run a program that focuses on developing skills, teamwork, and sportsmanship for young athletes in grades 1-8.

-In grades 1-2, we focus on fundamentals through a clinic-style approach and coaches play during scrimmages to support the learning process.
-Grades 3-6 play weekly games where coaches continue to support skill development with a focus on team play and strategy.
-Grades 7-8 coaches increase the level of strategy and skill expectation in a gradually more competitive environment with attention to teamwork and sportsmanship.
+- Grades 7-8 coaches increase the level of strategy and skill expectation in a gradually more competitive environment with attention to teamwork and sportsmanship

-Registration for Winter 2025 will open in late Fall 2024
+Registration for Winter 2025 is now open

 About Stanley S. Lane